Git Ops Workshop

 git push

-Apply the changed Application to the ArgoCD namespace.
+Apply the changed Application to the ArgoCD namespace:

 kubectl apply -f ./namespace/argocd/application/cat-app.Application.yaml -n argocd